Rate My Fish Tank - Fish Tank Pictures & Articles

 Aquarium Dynamic

 With saltwater aquariums, your tank is always evolving.
 When you put live rock or live sand in your tank, hitch hikers come along and you just have no idea what to expect next.
-Very rarely in the freshwater world (outside of snails coming with plants) do you see inhabitants in your tank that were not bought.
-It is really interesting to sit and watch your saltwater tank and see what is new.
+Very rarely in the freshwater world (outside of snails coming with plants) do you see inhabitants in your tank that were not purchased intentionally.
+It is really interesting to sit and watch your saltwater tank to see what is new.
 Now, along with this comes a negative because not all of these hitch hikers are good (examples: Aiptasia, bristle worms, mantis shrimps, etc.).
-It can be hard to remove some of these bad hitch hikers and can lead to added stress.
+It can be hard to remove some of these bad hitch hikers which can lead to added stress.

 Ease of Keeping